-This custodial account can hold a wide variety of assets on behalf of a minor.
+This custodial account for a minor can hold a wide variety of assets

-The Uniform Transfers to Minors Act (UTMA) allows an adult to transfer assets to a minor by opening a custodial account.
+The Uniform Transfers to Minors Act (UTMA) allows an adult to transfer assets to a minor by opening a custodial account for them.
 This type of account is managed by an adult — the custodian — who holds onto the assets until the minor reaches a certain age, usually 18 or 21.

-The benefit of an UTMA account is that you can transfer assets to a child without creating a trust, which could be more challenging and expensive to open.
-We’ll discuss how an UTMA account works, what the funds can be used for, and how these accounts are taxed.
+Custodial accounts for minors are commonly used to save for college, and the benefit of an UTMA account is that you can transfer assets to a child without creating a trust, which could be more challenging and expensive to open.
+However, UTMA accounts have their own rules regarding how funds are spent and taxed.

 An UTMA account is easy to open and straightforward to use.

-3. All UTMA account assets transfer to the beneficiary.
+All custodial assets transfer to the UTMA beneficiary.

-UTMA accounts can invest in typical securities, like stocks, bonds, mutual funds, and ETFs.
-They can also hold life insurance policies and real estate property, as well as other alternative assets like fine art.
+You can use an UTMA accounts to invest in typical securities, like stocks, bonds, mutual funds, and ETFs.
+These accounts can also hold life insurance policies and real estate property, as well as other assets like royalties, patents, and fine art.

-The custodian is responsible for managing the UTMA account, similar to how a trustee manages a trust.
-The custodian can be the donor (the person who opened or donated to the account), another adult, or a financial institution.
+The custodian is responsible for managing the UTMA account and any of its investments, similar to how a trustee manages a trust.
+The custodian can be the donor (the person who opened or donated to the account), another adult (like a grandparent), or a financial institution.

 If you need other types of estate planning documents, such as a will or trust, try Policygenius to get your estate planning started.

-UTMA expands upon an older law called the Uniform Gifts to Minors Act (UGMA), which restricted the types of assets the account could hold.
+UTMA expands upon an older law called the Uniform Gifts to Minors Act (UGMA), which restricted the types of assets a custodial account could hold.
 Each state sets their own inheritance laws — all states but one (South Carolina) have replaced their UGMA statutes with UTMA ones.

-In some states, you may be able to extend the custodian’s control for a few more years and delay the age at which the child receives the assets.
-(If you want more control over when a beneficiary receives assets, then you might consider a trust, which can be tailored to meet your needs.
-Learn more about setting up a trust for a minor.)
+In some states, you may be able to extend the custodian’s control for a few more years and delay the age at which your child receives the assets even further.
+If you want more control over when a beneficiary receives assets and how they are used, then you might consider a trust, which can cover more situations and be tailored to yours.

 The custodian can spend or invest the money in the UTMA account at their discretion, as long as it’s for the minor’s benefit.
-This covers a wide range of expenses, including education, transportation, and extracurricular activities like music lessons or summer camp.
+This covers a wide range of expenses, including education, transportation, and extracurricular activities like music lessons or summer camp for the beneficiary.

-Many people might consider an UTMA account to help save for their child’s higher education expenses.
-However, UTMA accounts do not let you control how the beneficiary might use the funds once they become an adult.
-That means if you opened an UTMA account for your child to help save for college, there is nothing stopping him from using the money on something else once he has access to the funds.
+Many people might consider an UTMA account to help save for their child’s higher education costs.
+However, UTMA accounts do not let you control how the beneficiary uses the funds once they become an adult.
+That means if you opened an UTMA account for your child to help save for their higher education, there is nothing stopping them from using the college savings on something else once they have access to the funds.

-Additionally, if your child is applying for federal financial aid, the money in the UTMA account will count against them, making it harder to qualify for assistance.
+Additionally, if your child is applying for federal financial aid, the money in the UTMA account will count against them, making it harder to qualify for needs-based loans or scholarships.

 UTMA accounts have a few tax implications.
 While there are no taxes on withdrawals (since contributions are made with after-tax dollars), there may be taxes on any unearned income.